Hospitality for Refugees

 What is our church doing?

-We provide a weekday lunch or dinner for refugees approximately three times a month.
-These simple meals are for about 20 to 28 people and are generously funded by our many individual volunteers, though we receive occasional donations and we have an ongoing commitment from Toucan Market (www.toucanmarket.com) to underwrite some food costs each month.
+We provide a weekday lunch or dinner for about 20-28 refugees approximately three times a month.
+Meals are simple and generously funded by our many individual volunteers.
+Sometimes we receive occasional donations and we have an ongoing commitment from Toucan Market (www.toucanmarket.com) to underwrite some food costs each month.
 In addition to preparing the food, we set up, serve the meal, and wash up, and we have time for some interaction with the refugees.
 Some of us speak Spanish, and some of us just smile a lot.

 Beginning this April, our church will expand its efforts by providing a weekend lunch for refugees, once a month.
-Food costs will be paid for by donations.
+Donations will pay for food costs.

 We also sponsor an “Undies Sunday” on the first Sunday of the month, to gather new, in-the-package underwear for men, women, and children.
 The underwear collection bins are overflowing.